Managing Key Staff Absences During the Holidays

 Understanding the Impact of Holiday Absences on Your Operations

-Do the long summers and the prospect of key staff on holiday during vacation periods keep you up at night?
-The holiday season brings its own set of unique challenges for the construction materials and heavy industries.
+Do long breaks and the prospect of key staff being away keep you up at night?
+Seasonal periods and vacation times bring their own unique challenges for the construction materials and heavy industries.
 Field staff possess fine skills that require training and experience to ensure safe operations.
 Therefore, if you don’t plan carefully, the absence of key staff can disrupt workflows, compromise on-site safety, delay assignments, and impact overall productivity.
 Appreciating the potential impact absences can have is important and addressing them in advance is a smart strategy to maintain operational efficiency.

 In this article we’ll cover: